andgineer/allure-report/README.md

 In the root of the reports folder the action creates `index.html` with redirect to the last report.

-All specified in action inputs folders could do not exist, they will be created if needed.
+All specified in action input folders could do not exist, they will be created if needed.

 In output `REPORTS_SITE` will be folder to publish on the `reports-site-path` in your website.
 This is subfolder `reports-site-path` of the `website`, or `reports-site` if it was specified.